 Finance · Life stages 7 min read

-Official data from the Banque de France, Federal Reserve and ONS.
-The median French 35-year-old has €82,000.
-The median 55-year-old has €195,000.
-Here's what the benchmarks actually say — and what being "behind" really means.
+Official data from the Federal Reserve, ONS and central bank surveys.
+The median US 35-year-old has $91,300.
+The median 55-year-old has $213,000.
+Here's what the benchmarks actually say, and what being "behind" really means.

-"Am I on track?" is one of the most googled financial questions — and one of the hardest to answer well, because the only comparison that matters is against people in your actual situation: same country, same age bracket, same life stage.
+"Am I on track?" is one of the most googled financial questions: and one of the hardest to answer well.
+The only meaningful comparison is net worth by age in your specific situation: same country, same age bracket, same life stage.

 We've compiled official data from three central bank surveys to give you a concrete answer.

-France — Banque de France HFCS 2021
+France: Banque de France HFCS 2021

 The Household Finance and Consumption Survey is the most rigorous wealth survey conducted in France.
 It covers over 10,000 households and captures all assets and liabilities.
-The numbers below are median net worth (half above, half below) — which is more meaningful than averages, which are inflated by the ultra-wealthy.
+The numbers below are median net worth (half above, half below): which is more meaningful than averages, which are inflated by the ultra-wealthy.

 Age groupMedian net worthP75P90 (top 10%)